2-Day Traverse City Itinerary: A Relaxed Weekend Guide (From a Local Who Lives Here!)

 Planning a visit to Traverse City?
 Spend some time at the Village at the Grand Traverse Commons, a former psychiatric hospital that has been restored with galleries, restaurants and shops.

 Start your first day just outside downtown at The Village at Grand Traverse Commons.
 Most shops in downtown Traverse City don’t open until mid-morning anyway, and this is one of the most interesting places in town to explore.
-This historic site, once a 19th-century psychiatric hospital, has been transformed into a vibrant community of galleries, shops, and restaurants.
+This historic site was once a 19th-century psychiatric hospital.
+It has been transformed into a vibrant community of galleries, shops, and restaurants, all housed in castle-like Victorian buildings.

 Begin with breakfast at Red Spire Coffee & Kitchen, in the lower level of the Mercato.
 This charming café is a local favorite for warm cinnamon rolls, fresh-squeezed orange juice, crab or salmon benedicts, and Higher Grounds coffee.
 Red Spire is the perfect place to fuel up before spending a few hours exploring the historic halls, boutique shops, and beautiful grounds.